A-Jax (band): Pre-debut

 The debut of the group was announced on April 1, 2012 with a video teaser of their MBC Music's show Making the Star.
 During that time, they were temporarily called as 'DSP Boyz'.
 More teasers of the show were revealed during the time on DSP Media's YouTube account, the second on April 4, the third on April 9 and the last on April 12.
 On April 13, the group signed a two-year contract as endorsement models for the sports casual brand Spris.
-DSP Media will be revealed the members one by one starting on April 17 on DSP Media's YouTube account.
+DSP Media will be revealed to the members one by one starting on April 17 on DSP Media's YouTube account.
 Jaehyung 's on April 17.
 Yunyoung's on April 18.
 Jihu's (Hyojun at that time) on April 19.
 Sungmin's on April 20.
 Seungyeop and Hyeongkon's on April 22.
 Seungjin's on April 23.

 DSP Media announced the group's official name as "A-Jax" on April 24 and DSP also explained the meaning of the group's name: "A-Jax is in reference to the mythological Greek hero that helped bring victory to the Greeks during the Trojan War."
-On May 7, a mysterious video featuring KARA's member Goo Hara was revealed on DSP Media's YouTube account with a male voice on the background.
+On May 7, a mysterious video featuring KARA's member Goo Hara was revealed on DSP Media's YouTube account with a male voice in the background.
 The video created a confusion because it was not revealed if the video was a teaser for an upcoming Korean comeback of KARA, or a teaser for an upcoming solo event of Hara, or something related to A-Jax.
 On May 10, another video of Hara was released, revealing that the teaser was related to A-Jax.
 In the teaser, a song of the group (at this time the name was not revealed) was playing at the background.
 On May 15, DSP Media released the song and music video of the song played on the teaser, called "Never Let Go".
 On the music video only appears Hara.
 Later it was stated that the song was only a prologue song.

 On May 21, it was revealed that A-Jax was set to be the opening act in KARA's last two shows of their first tour, Karasia, in Saitama, Japan.
 The members stated "It's an honor to be able to stand on such a big stage before our debut.
 It'll be a learning experience for us.
 As it is a great opportunity, we're going to work to show as much of our charm as possible."